 For additional questions around visa status or implications, especially BEFORE you plan to travel outside the U.S., please consult with your ISO Advisor.

-In light of MIT initiating a Limited Access Plan for all of MIT's Cambridge campuson March 25, 2020, visitors to campus are no longer be permitted.
+In light of MIT initiating a Limited Access Plan for all of MIT's Cambridge campus, visitors to campus are no longer permitted.

-We encourage employers to continue to promote internship and job opportunities in Handshake as the virus has created many unexpected changes for what students had planned for the summer.
+We encourage employers to continue to promote internship and job opportunities in Handshake.
 We have heard a range of concerns from students in regard to participating in internships far from home, abroad, or in locations of concern based on the virus spread.
-We ask employers to be flexible and consider ways students can work remotely on projects should the COVID-19 virus concerns continue to grow into the summer months.
+We ask employers to be flexible and consider ways students can work remotely on projects should the COVID-19 virus concerns continue.
 Please reach out to Employer Relations to discuss possible ideas for projects and remote work opportunities or if you plan to modify or rescind a job or internship offer previously extended to a current student or recent graduate.

 Employers who have already paid for on campus events through MIT Conference Services should contact firstname.lastname@example.org to cancel, and for information about refunds.
 If your organization is planning to host virtual recruiting events, programs, information sessions, coffee chats etc., please publish those events in Handshake and extend the programs and events to MIT.
 By doing so the event will be advertised on the MIT Handshake calendar.
 We encourage employers to offer their events in the evenings, as many MIT classes are being held remotely during their usually scheduled time during the day.